AlibabaCloudDocs/ecs/intl.en-US/Best Practices/Block Storage/Resize partitions and file systems of Linux data disks.md

     Information: You may need to update /etc/fstab.
     ```

-3. Run the `fsck -f /dev/vdb1` command to check the file system for consistency.
+3. Run the following command to check the file system for consistency:

+    ```
+    fsck -f /dev/vdb1
+    ```

+    A command output similar to the following one is displayed:

     ```
     [root@ecshost ~]# fsck -f /dev/vdb1